Stone (1974 film)

 Stone is a 1974 Australian outlaw biker film written, directed and produced by Sandy Harbutt.
-It is a low budget film by company Hedon Productions.

-Police officer Stone goes undercover with the Gravediggers outlaw motorcycle gang, to find out who is murdering their members, one by one.
+It stars Ken Shorter and features Rebecca Gilling, Bill Hunter and Helen Morse.
+The film follows police officer Stone, who goes undercover with the outlaw motorcycle gang the Gravediggers to find out who is murdering their members one by one.

-The film stars Ken Shorter and features Rebecca Gilling, Bill Hunter and Helen Morse.
-The film's soundtrack was composed by Billy Green and featured some members of his group Sanctuary.
-Motorcycles featured include the legendary Kawasaki Z1(900).
-Stone initially rides a Norton.

-The promotional trailer video features narration by radio and media personality John Laws.
-The film was featured in the documentary, Not Quite Hollywood, in which Quentin Tarantino enthuses about his admiration for the film.

-Australian stuntman Peter Armstrong set a then-world record for riding a motorcycle off an 80-foot cliff to fall headfirst into the sea.

 Plot

 When several members of the GraveDiggers outlaw motorcycle club are murdered, Sydney detective Stone (Ken Shorter) is sent to investigate.
 Led by the Undertaker (Sandy Harbutt), a Vietnam war veteran, the GraveDiggers allow Stone to pose as a gang member.
 Leaving behind society girlfriend Amanda (Helen Morse), Stone begins to identify with the Undertaker and his comrades Hooks (Roger Ward), Toad (Hugh Keays-Byrne), Dr Death (Vincent Gil), Captain Midnight (Bindi Williams), Septic (Dewey Hungerford) and Vanessa (Rebecca Gilling), the Undertaker’s girlfriend.
 Amid violent confrontations with the Black Hawks, a rival gang the GraveDiggers hold responsible, Stone uncovers a political conspiracy behind the killings.
 When the truth is revealed, Stone must choose between his job and his loyalty to the GraveDiggers.